TeXitoi/keyberon/BUILDING.md

 As the blue pill is quite tall, you have to remove the boot pins.
 You can follow [this tutorial](https://docs.cannonkeys.com/bluepill-mod/) or do whatever you want (I've removed the pins and soldered a wire between the needed holes).

 Then, screw the back and the case to tap the holes.
-It's easier to do that first when the swiches are not mounted.
+It's easier to do that first when the switches are not mounted.
 Remove the back.

-Place the swiches.
+Place the switches.
 The hole for the LED should be on your side when you tap on the keyboard.
 Be sure that the switches are not to tight, else the switch will not go back to its position correctly after a key press.
 Sand the hole if it is too tight.

 Now, you have to solder the diodes.